RomainCode/TerraCraft/README.md

 /!\ Warning : This is not a fully functional game.
 The purpose of the project was only to train me in Java programming and game engine related functionalities.

-For more informations, please contact me at romain.cortale@gmail.com
+Feel free to contact me at romain.cortale@gmail.com